-What is Medical Interpreting?
+What Is Medical Interpreting?

 Modes of Medical Interpreting

-On-site interpreting: Interpreters are physically present at the location of the assignment and are therefore able to both see and hear the parties they interpret for.
+- On-Site Interpreting (OSI): Interpreters are physically present at the location of the assignment and are therefore able to both see and hear the parties they interpret for.

 How Do I Become a Medical Interpreter?

 You Must Complete an Accredited Medical Interpreter Training Course